JoelTorresAr/wkhtmlapp/README.md

 ##  _Change Logs_

+### 1.0.0
+ - Successfully tested with actix-web on windows and linux systems

 ### 0.2.0
  - You can instantiate PdfApp or ImgApp which will only serve to generate pdf's or images respectively or instantiate App which gives you access to both